guide

 • Catalytic converter and DPF damage: Incomplete and abnormal combustion sends unburned hydrocarbons into the diesel particulate filter (DPF) and catalytic converter, potentially causing overheating and melting of internal components.

-• Fuel line and seal deterioration: Gasoline is chemically incompatible with many of the rubber seals and gaskets used in diesel fuel systems.
+• Fuel line and seal deterioration: petrol is chemically incompatible with many of the rubber seals and gaskets used in diesel fuel systems.
 Prolonged contact causes swelling, cracking, and eventual failure.

 The Critical Factor: Did You Start the Engine?